BLOCK WATCH SOCIETY OF BC — BOARD OF DIRECTORS 2021

 Dawn sees Blockwatch as key to building neighbourhood-level cohesion and resilience, creating stronger and well connected communities.

-Gabriel Pelletier – Treasurer – Surrey RCMP Community Programs
+Gabriel Pelletier – Media Committee Chairman – Surrey RCMP Community Programs

 Gabriel was hired on by Surrey RCMP Support Services in 2011, and he joined the community side of operations in 2014, starting first as District Office Coordinator, and then managing Block Watch groups all over Surrey for 4 years.
 He has been coordinating the volunteer program at the Surrey RCMP Detachment since November 2018, but he still works closely with his colleagues in the Block Watch program.
 He makes sure the volunteer program is flexible to attend to any Block Watch need, whether it’s to help with engagement, test for speeding cars or audit a strata parking lot for valuables left in vehicles.